Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 By default the script will gather all enabled compute nodes that are present in HSM and choose one at random to perform the boot test.
-This may be overridden with a command line option to choose which compute node is rebooted using the '--xname' option.
+This may be overridden with a command line option to choose which compute node is rebooted using the `--xname` option.
 The input compute node must be enabled and present in HSM to be used.
 If the input compute node is not available a warning will be issued and the test will continue with a valid compute node instead of the user selected node.